aaronbrashears/d2s3/README.markdown

 # **d2s3**
 d2s3 (direct to s3) is a simple Ruby on Rails helper that generates an upload form that will take a given file and upload it directly to your S3 bucket, bypassing your server.
 This has various benefits, the biggest being that a large upload will not tie up your server from serving other requests.
 This plugin is based on the instructions from the following Amazon tutorial: [http://developer.amazonwebservices.com/connect/entry.jspa?externalID=1434](http://developer.amazonwebservices.com/connect/entry.jspa?externalID=1434/ "Browser Uploads to S3 using HTML POST Forms")

+d2s3 now depends on the [Addressable](http://addressable.rubyforge.org/).
+Please ensure you have it in your installed gems.
+Suggestions on how to better declare this dependency or how to gracefully degrade are welcome.

 ### Why?
 This was built as a solution to a problem we had where images being uploaded to be processed by [Paperclip](http://thoughtbot.com/projects/paperclip "Thoughtbot - Paperclip") were consuming [Thin](http://code.macournoyer.com/thin/ "Thin - Another Web Server") servers so they were unable to process other requests.